buddhist-uni/buddhist-uni.github.io/_courses/buddhism/anatta.md

 ### Buddhist Art

 Art can be a powerful way to convey religious feeling.
 How would you depict the above sutta?
-Consider making your own work of Buddhist Art inspired by the above (or something from a previous lesson)..
+Consider making your own work of Buddhist Art inspired by the above (or something from a previous lesson).
 If you do, please share [your poem](https://discourse.suttacentral.net/t/original-dhamma-poems-composed-by-forum-members/20920?u=khemarato.bhikkhu){:target="_blank"}, [doodle](https://discourse.suttacentral.net/t/dhamma-doodles-grin/7206?u=khemarato.bhikkhu){:target="_blank"} or [whatever](https://discourse.suttacentral.net/t/using-art-to-teach-dhamma/7282?u=khemarato.bhikkhu){:target="_blank"} to the SuttaCentral Forum so we can rejoice in your work!
 ' %}